ahmed-moubtahij/k-means/README.md

 - The only external dependency is `fmtlib` for output display but it isn't strictly necessary.

 ## Intent
-At the time of writing this, I'm an undergrad in Systems Engineering, and this is intended as a practice project that ideally eventually evolves into something useful.
+At the time of writing this, I'm an undergrad in Systems Engineering, and this is intended as a practice project that ideally evolves into something useful.

 ## Demo
 See https://godbolt.org/z/hxbrTz (code may not be up to date with the latest version).